 |Return to Home|

-Flood Relief for Home and Business Owners in the Towns of Middletown and Sidney
+Flood Relief for Home and Business Owners in the Village of Margaretville and Towns of Shandaken and Olive

-The Governor announced on April 26 that he has set aside $3 million in funding for the Towns of Middletown and Sidney.
+The Governor announced on April 26, 2013, that he has set aside $3 million in funding for the Village of Margaretville and towns of Shandaken and Olive.
 You may be eligible for assistance to pay for unmet needs as a result of Hurricane Irene.
 Please see the following website for more information: